-- Strategy 11.1.
+• Strategy 13.1.
 Address IPV through guaranteed basic income program pilots.
 [Policymakers] For many people, a significant reason for staying in or returning to an abusive relationship is fear about their ability to financially provide for themselves and their children.
 Almost three-fourths (73 percent) of survivors indicated they stayed with their abusive partners longer due to financial barriers.
-109 When IPV survivors have access to resources to build economic stability, they are more likely to stay safe and secure.
+When IPV survivors have access to resources to build economic stability, they are more likely to stay safe and secure.
 Therefore, guaranteed basic income programs for pregnant people could aim to assist people experiencing IPV as well.
 In a community-academic partnership, Expecting Justice piloted the first pregnancy income supplement program in the United States called the Abundant Birth Project.
-The project provides unconditional cash supplements to communities experiencing disproportionately high rates of adverse outcomes as a strategy to reduce preterm births and improve economic outcomes.
-110,111,112 - Strategy 11.2.
+The project provides unconditional cash supplements to communities experiencing disproportionately high rates of adverse outcomes as a strategy to reduce preterm births and improve economic outcomes.114,115,116

+• Strategy 13.2.
 Provide care coordination to ensure postpartum people experiencing IPV can connect with all available financial supports.
 [Policymakers, MCPs, CDPH, local health jurisdictions, and multi-sectoral partnerships] CHWs, IPV organizations, and other care coordinators can connect postpartum people experiencing IPV with financial supports.
-For example, the California Young Child Tax Credit provides a credit up to \$1,083 per tax return for individuals who qualify for the Earned Income Tax Credit and have a child younger than 6,113 providing additional financial support that could reduce relationship conflicts.114 - Strategy 11.3.
+For example, the California Young Child Tax Credit provides a credit up to \$1,083 per tax return for individuals who qualify for the Earned Income Tax Credit and have a child younger than 6, providing additional financial support that could reduce relationship conflicts.
+Additionally, providers can refer to the resource guide DHCS developed with the Employment Development Department and Legal Aid at Work, which outlines opportunities for providers to connect pregnant and postpartum beneficiaries to financial supports.
+In July 2025, DHCS will begin rolling out the California Behavioral Health Community-Based Organized Networks of Equitable Care and Treatment (BH-CONNECT) program, which will provide coverage of rent or temporary housing for up to six months for specific populations who are at risk of or experiencing homelessness (including pregnant and postpartum members).
+121

+• Strategy 13.3.
 Continue to press for equitable access to existing programs, such as paid parental leave and affordable child care.
 [Policymakers] Half of those experiencing IPV indicated that not being able to afford child care had a major impact on their decision to stay with an abusive partner.
-Paid leave offers a range of benefits, including reducing financial stress and relationship conflicts, fostering egalitarian parenting practices, and enhancing breast-feeding and infant-parent bonding.
-Though most California workers contribute to and are eligible for paid family leave for up to eight weeks to attend to a sick family member or bond with a newborn or adopted child, California workers with very low wages, who are disproportionately women, Black, and Latinx Californians, are less likely to have paid parental leave.
+Paid leave offers a range of benefits, including reducing financial stress and relationship conflicts, fostering egalitarian parenting practices, and enhancing breast-feeding and infant-parent bonding.122,123,124 Though most California workers contribute to and are eligible for paid family leave for up to eight weeks to attend to a sick family member or bond with a newborn or adopted child, California workers with very low wages, who are disproportionately women, Black, and Latinx Californians, are less likely to have paid parental leave.
 Additional child care supports, such as expanded publicly funded child care and universal prekindergarten, are also critical protective factors against IPV.